App State beats North Carolina 34-31 on blocked final FG

 THE TAKEAWAY

-Appalachian State: The Mountaineers are a perennially popular pick to spring an upset — no doubt thanks to that Michigan game.
-The numbers will indicate that this wasn’t much of an upset — App State was only a 2½-point underdog — but this result will resonate within the state border.
-It helped to have top WR Corey Sutton, who had seven catches for 58 yards after missing the first two games for violating team rules.
+Appalachian State: The Mountaineers made their name in Ann Arbor, but they had lost their last 11 against the big-name schools on the schedule — falling tantalizingly short in each of the last three years.
+They lost in overtime at Tennessee in 2016, fell by one point at home against Wake Forest in ’17 and were beaten in OT at No. 10 Penn State last year.
+“We, as an offense, kept our foot on the gas” this year, Evans said.

 North Carolina: This didn’t look like the team that beat South Carolina and Miami to open the season — in large part because of the growing list of injuries.
 The Tar Heels, already playing without starting center Nick Polino, were without starting left tackle Charlie Heck (upper-body injury) and starting receiver Antoine Green (lower-body injury).
-They trailed entering the fourth quarter for the fourth straight game but had their comeback attempt fall short for the second straight week.
+They had a late comeback attempt fall short for the second straight week.

 UP NEXT